OrfeasZ/GrooveCaster/README.md

 -----------------------
 This is a list of features and fixes that are currently being worked on:

- - Statistics!
+ - More statistics!
  - Automatic service installation on Windows
- - More advanced logging

 Contributing
 ---------------
 GrooveCaster is an open-source project, available for everyone to use and modify.

-If you want to implement a new feature, modify an existing one, fix a bug, or anything else, feel free to fork this respository and send me a pull request.
+If you want to implement a new feature, modify an ex isting one, fix a bug, or anything else, feel free to fork this respository and send me a pull request.

 Approved contributions will get added to the master branch, shipped in the next binary release, and contributors will be listed below.